Xilinx/XilinxTclStore/README.md

 1. Get git account \<user\> and download git on your machine
 2. Ask for permission to XilinxTclStore repository by sending e-mail to tclstore@xilinx.com
 3. Sign on to github.com
-4. Switch to XilinxInc at upper left side by your account name \<user\>
+4. Switch to Xilinx at upper left side by your account name \<user\>
-5. Click XilinxInc/XilinxTclStore under Repositories<p>
+5. Click Xilinx/XilinxTclStore under Repositories<p>
    Press "Fork"(upper right hand side) and create fork of XilinxTclStore to your account<p>
    https://help.github.com/articles/fork-a-repo
 6. Switch to GitShell on your machine